- Center for Tree Science

 - ArbNet website

 BA, Biology, Environmental Studies, Oberlin College

 Christy joined the Morton Arboretum in January 2017.
-Prior to joining the Morton Arboretum, Christy gained practical forest conservation experience working with various conservation and research organizations across the US and most recently was a postdoctoral research associate at Boston University working with model-data synthesis of forest change over the past millennium with the PalEON Project.
+Prior to joining The Morton Arboretum, Christy gained practical forest conservation experience working with various conservation and research organizations across the US, most recently as a postdoctoral research associate at Boston University working with model-data synthesis of forest change over the past millennium with the PalEON Project.
 Christy’s research has been published in top-tier ecology journals such as Global Change Biology and Ecology.